ophwug/docs/README.md

 On a long enough timeline, all devices will fail.

 * Have a way remove the device from the car when not in use or in high heat.
   * Unfortunately, the stock comma hardware is not designed to be removed as it is meant to be a permanent installation.
-Removing the device often may cause damage to the OBD-C (USB-like) cable in particular.
+Removing the device may cause wear to the OBD-C (USB-like) cable in particular.
   * Use a magnetic or quick-remove mount.
     * These will help preserve the integrity of the cables and connectors.
     * [Look to comma's #hw-unofficial channel for some suggestions.](https://discord.com/channels/469524606043160576/534139378772082749)